 It can be difficult to stick to a budget, no matter what it’s for.
 There’s always the temptation to spend a little more when you’re on vacation, shopping, or pursuing a new project.

-When it comes to undertaking home remodeling projects, however, carefully planning and sticking to a budget is crucial.
+When it comes to undertaking home remodeling projects or making exterior home improvements, however, carefully planning and sticking to a budget is crucial.
 Otherwise, the scope of the renovation—and the price—can spiral upward before you know it.

 Renovations on a Budget

 According to HomeAdvisor, renovating a house costs about $10 to $60 per square foot on average, depending on which room you’re remodeling and what the project includes.
 Kitchens and bathrooms cost the most, while bedrooms, living rooms and basements fall on the lower end.
 For the average 2,500-square-foot house, a total renovation could cost anywhere from $15,000 to $200,000.
 That encompasses a wide range of possibilities, from simple projects that require inexpensive materials to high-end projects involving custom cabinetry and appliances.

 Regardless of the scope and expense of your project, there are a few important steps to take as you develop your budget.
 Following these steps can help you set your priorities, establish a realistic spending limit, and stick to your budget.

 First, you must identify why you want to renovate a room or your home.

 - Do you want to create more space or open the floor plan?